 “Struggling to have a biological child is a complicated grief process because it’s often an invisible loss,” says Martha Diamond, PhD.
 “There are not rituals or public ways to honor these losses, and people often don’t talk about it.
 They feel like something is wrong with them, and these situations can deliver a painful blow to someone’s self-esteem.”

 It’s not like I am in a situation where I should give up on trying conceiving.
 But I am at this point where I need to undergo specific medical procedures to be able to get the results I want.
 The only problem in this state is the “assurance” that will convince me that everything is entirely okay.
 Well, I hope it will.
 For me, taking care of myself also adds pressure.
 There are lots of adjustments I need to take.
 Though I already tried doing some of it, it somehow it feels not enough.
 I have this sense of urgency to change everything in my life only to get pregnant.
 With that, I feel like I’m becoming someone I’m not.
 I don’t find myself smiling and laughing anymore because my focus was to look for ways that will help me get pregnant.
+I get too obsessed about pregnancy and anything related to it.

 With all the damages the pressure of getting pregnant is giving me, one is becoming the worst.
 The emotional and mental strain is making me lose my relationship.
 I love my husband more than anything in the world.
 But too much exhaustion, devastation, failed expectation, sadness, and isolation is ruining us apart.
 I can’t appear to do anything about it because I’m mentally drained already.
 With the greater hope of bearing a child, I know I have to make a lot of sacrifices.
 I need to undergo clinical processes that not all else does; only to make sure that everything can work according to my needs.
 Honestly, I don’t regret my decision of not having a child at an early age or maybe on a couple of years ago.
 However, giving all these pressure of getting pregnant, I think I am starting to feel that way.
+I am about to lose hope.